 Drive The Image Photography is a Colorado-based photographer, born and raised, for over forty years.
-There are so many amazing places in Colorado, especially to get married in.
+There are so many unique places in Colorado, especially to get married in.
 Colorado is known as a wedding destination state, and it’s obvious why.
 Whenever I capture a wedding in our beautiful state, it is always a dream come true.
 It all depends on if you want Garden of the Gods as your background, the high plains, in the Black Hills forest, or an event center.
 The altitude can go from 6,035 ft in Manitou Springs to 9,500 ft in Cripple Creek to 14,115 ft at the top of Pikes Peak.
 It’s a lot different from 5280 for Denver.

-The busiest time to get married in Colorado is from March till November.
+The busiest time to get married in Colorado is from March to November.
 However, winter and spring weddings can be more affordable and just as gorgeous.
 It all depends on what matches the theme of your wedding, including your colors.
-Do you want to yellowish/orange ever-changing aspens (mid-September to the first week in October), or flowering trees/bushes, including our state flower; The Columbine )April-July.
+Do you want yellowish/orange ever-changing aspens (mid-September to the first week in October), or flowering trees/bushes, including our state flower; The Columbine )April-July?
 Also, what is your favorite Colorado season?
 Regardless, you will most likely see wildlife from deer, moose, elk, owls, foxes, etc. You will see more elk in the fall due to cooler weather and when herds like to migrate to lower elevations to mate.
 Deer are more likely to be around in mid-November.
 (Remember to not feed the wildlife)

-I grew up going to Garden of the Gods as a young kid, and the red rocks always felt like heaven to me.
+I grew up going to the Garden of the Gods as a young child, and the red rocks always felt like heaven to me.
 As I got older and was able to capture people posed in the rocks, it felt like a dream come true.
 Seeing that people got married at the Air Force Academy and even the Broadmoor since I had tea with my grandma there as a teenager.

 Some places to get married in Colorado Springs are listed below:

 Palmer Park is a regional park in Colorado Springs and is several miles northeast of the downtown area.
-There are many places to elope, have family gatherings or reunions since they have pavilions that seat 30 to 200 people.
+There are many places to elope, and have family gatherings or reunions since they have pavilions that seat 30 to 200 people.
 There are quite a few hiking trails and welcome all skill levels.
 A panoramic view of the Front Range is a huge reason people choose to elope here.

 Garden of the Gods Resort

-The Garden of the Gods Resort and Club in Colorado Springs, Colorado is one of the prettiest places in Colorado to get married since 1951 It’s one mile from Garden of the Gods natural landmark and the park itself.
+The Garden of the Gods Resort and Club in Colorado Springs, Colorado is one of the prettiest places in Colorado to get married since 1951 It’s one mile from the Garden of the Gods’ natural landmark and the park itself.
 Also, it overlooks Pikes Peak.
 It’s perfect for an intimate wedding, especially on the south lawn.
-There is always a herd of deer running about, and they have the reflective pool just for them to drink out of.
+There is always a herd of deer running about, and they have a reflective pool just for them to drink out of.
 All your guests get those amazing views as well.
-The below wedding took place in the Hill Terrace room, which has breathtaking views of Garden of the Gods and especially the “Kissing Camels.”
+The below wedding took place in the Hill Terrace room, which has breathtaking views of the Garden of the Gods and especially the “Kissing Camels.”
 It’s perfect for their size of wedding.
 Sunset images are always a must-do at this venue.
 Your guests can play tennis, swim in the pool, and enjoy their restaurant and spa.

 This is an elegant resort is the shores of the man-made Cheyenne Lake.
-It’s been open for 98 years and has the most incredible view of the Cheyenne mountain.
+It’s been open for 98 years and has the most incredible view of Cheyenne mountain.
 They have seven different places you can say “I Do,” and seven different reception locations.
 Below shows the lakeside terrace view.
 It’s a perfect destination place to have a wedding at.
 They accommodate your family and friends and are centrally located in Colorado Springs.
 It’s 11 miles from the Colorado Springs airport and 2 miles from the Cheyenne Mountain Zoo.
 There are a ton of things for your guest to do the days before the wedding or after such as an 18-hole golf course, spa and tennis courts, and 8 restaurants, as well as rock climbing and fly-fishing.

 Spruce Mountain Ranch